nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Use one of `active`, `completed` or `stopped`:

-- `active` represents an active authorisation - used for active repeat medications.
+- `active` represents an active authorisation - used for active medications.
-- `stopped` represents a repeat authorisation which has been discontinued/stopped.
+- `stopped` represents an authorisation which has been discontinued, cancelled or stopped.
-- `complete` **MUST** be used for all acute authorisations.
+- `complete` represents an authorisation which has run its course.

+For `MedicationRequest` instances where `intent` is set to `plan`:

+* For repeats and repeat dispensed the status refers to the status of the plan (the entire cycle of prescriptions).
+* For acutes the status refers to the status of the prescription issue.

+For `MedicationRequest` instances where `intent` is set to `order`:

+* The status refers to the status of the prescription issue.

 ### intent ###